 In the fall of 2016, Scully set up the box after first noticing Eastern Screech Owls around her yard.
 Then, that spring, her father found a nest inside.
 Upon learning the news, “I dropped everything and rushed home” from school, she recalls.

 To avoid disturbing the young birds, Scully dutifully watched them with binoculars from her kitchen window.
 She soon realized this was a big family with seven birds, parents included.
 Sometimes, an owlet face would pop into view through the round opening.
 “Because there were five owlets in there,” Scully says, “they were using each other as stepladders.”
 The young birds, it seemed, were growing tired of their dark box and wanted a look at the world beyond.

 Scully was inspired to photograph the playful pose.
 She decided to use a remote trigger, which serves as a remote control for the camera shutter even when a photographer is at a distance.
 “My goal is really to capture them in their own environment,” she says.
 “I'm invisible.”

-She carefully set up her Canon EOS-1D X Mark II on a tripod a few feet from the nest one day when the birds were sleeping.
+One day when the birds were sleeping, she carefully set up her Canon EOS-1D X Mark II with a telephoto lens on a tripod about 60 feet from the nest.
 She manually focused the camera on the opening, and attached her Camtraptions wireless remote trigger.
 Then she went back inside to do her homework, keeping her binoculars and the trigger receiver within reach.